DevanshSrajput/Music-Genre-Classification/README.md

 ---

+## 📸 Screenshots
+> Will be uploaded soon enough

+---

 ## 🤔 What is This?

 Welcome to **Music Genre Classifier Pro** – the AI-powered app that bravely attempts to guess your music genre, even if you upload your grandma’s humming or a 10-hour loop of elevator music.
 Built for musicians, data nerds, and anyone who’s ever wondered, “Is this really jazz?”